avaneev/biteopt/README.md

 reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations (harder functions may require more iterations to converge).
-Most classic 2-dimensional problems converge in 300 iterations.
+Most classic 2-dimensional problems converge in 300 iterations or less, at 1e-6 precision.
+Generally speaking, with every tripling of the number of dimensions, the required number of iterations increases 9 times.

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be